neuraloperator/neuraloperator/doc/source/theory_guide/fno.rst

 It is more efficient to represent them in Fourier space and do a global convolution.

 There are two main motivations for using the Fourier transform.
-First, it’s fast.
-A full standard integration of :math:`n` points has complexity :math:`O(n^2)`, while convolution via Fourier transform is quasilinear.
+First, it is fast.
+A full standard integration of :math:`n` points has complexity :math:`O(n^2)`, while convolution via Fourier transform on a regular grid is quasilinear.
-Second, it’s efficient.
+Second, it is efficient.
 The inputs and outputs of PDEs are continuous functions.
-So it’s usually more efficient to represent them in Fourier space.
+So it is usually more efficient to represent them in Fourier space.

 Convolution in the spatial domain is equivalent to a pointwise multiplication in the Fourier domain.
-To implement the (global) convolution operator, we first do a Fourier transform, then a linear transform, and an inverse Fourier transform, As shown in the top part of the figure:
+To implement the (global) convolution operator, we first do a Fourier transform, then a linear transform, and an inverse Fourier transform.
+As shown in the top part of the figure:

 .. image:: /_static/images/fourier_layer.jpg